 David Boyd is a founder of what is now known as experimental mathematics.
 He is the man to ask if you have a question about Pissot-Vinnot numbers or Mahler's measure; for his work in this area he won the 2005 CRM-Fields Prize.

 Sid Browne and I did work together when he was a professor at Columbia.
-He subsequently moved to Goldman, Sachs Asset Management as head of Quantitative Analysis and Research: Alternative Investments.
+He subsequently moved to Goldman, Sachs and he is now a Managing Director at Credit Suisse.
 He has not lost his widely admired capacity for humor.

 Burgess Davis is a probabilist at Purdue.
 He is perhaps best known for the middle piece (in three senses!) of the widely used Burholder-Davis-Gundy inequality.
 He has also done much to show people how probablity theory can be used to prove theorems in complex analysis.

 Andres del Junco does ergodic theory at the University of Toronto.
 He passed away in 2015 at the age of 66.

 Dick DeVeaux teaches statistics at Williams College, and, with Paul Velleman, he has written Intro Stats, which sells like hotcakes.
 Dick also has a worldwide reputation as a raconteur with a fine ear for dialect.